 I'm not the biggest Tim Burton fan but his Batman films were on point.
 With the feeling of a comic book brought to life mixed with dark humor and the exceptional performance from Jack Nicholson as The Joker, this is a solid Batman film.

 Burton's series is better than Nolan's.
-He knew he was making trashy films and played them over-the-top, unserious, and fun.
-Nolan goes for a straight-face, but what's the point of being serious when you don't tell a proper story?
-Moreover, Burton had much more heart in his films, they ran at a quicker clip, and didn't try to trick you by distorting the weak drama.
-Each action scene isn't as bloated in length, too.
+He knew he was making trashy films and played them over-the-top, comical, and fun.
+Nolan goes for a straight-face, but what's the point of being serious when you aren't a good storyteller?
+Burton's films had a true auteurist visual style, with more narrative momentum, and aren't distorted by generic drama.
+Each action scene is more imaginative, nor are they bloated in length.

 It's interesting to see this film after the Christopher Nolan reboot, because it's as good, but with a different approach.
 I just love Gotham City with this gothic weird graphic style, visually more interesting than the post-modern design on Begins and Dark Knight.